1fixdotio/categories-metabox-enhanced/README.txt

 With Categories Metabox Enhanced, you can:

 * Change the built-in Categories metabox to a single term UI, which means replacing the checkboxes with radio buttons or a select drop-down.
-* Apply the single term UI to the hierarchical custom taxonomies in the plugin's Settings page.
+* Apply the single term UI to other hierarchical taxonomies in the plugin's Settings page.
 * TODO - Customized the single term UI by setting these options:
 ** Priority and position of the metabox placement
 ** Title of the metabox